-There are several operational, design, and technological measures available to reduce the impacts of desalination on the marine environment.
-In particular, subsurface intakes can virtually eliminate impingement and entrainment of marine life, as they extract seawater from beneath the seafloor or beach, rather than from a pipe in the open ocean.
+There are several operational, design, and technological measures available to reduce the marine impacts of desalination.
+In particular, subsurface intakes can virtually eliminate impingement and entrainment, as they extract seawater from beneath the seafloor or beach.
 The sand acts as a natural filter, providing a level of pre-filtration that can reduce chemical and energy use and long-term operating costs.
 In addition, the use of brine diffusers and/or pre-discharge dilution with wastewater can help to minimize the negative impacts of concentrated brine discharges to the ocean.